RESGAD-TECH-UK/Python-For-Data-Engineering/Python Data Structure/Dictionaries.md

 y = ["Aisha", "Kaycee", "Collins", "Maureen", "Agnes", "Jerry", ("Aisha", "jerry"), "Collins"] student_score = {y[x]: random.randint(45, 100) for x in range(len(y))}

-When you run this code, you will notice that the second "Collins"
+When you run this code, you will notice that the second "Collins" over-rides the first as you can't have a duplicate key.
 ```

 ## Dictionary Usage